kobusjoubert/active_ad/README.md

     ad = ActiveAd::Facebook::Ad.find('123')

-Or if you don't require fresh data and have it already persisted you can just create an instance.
+Or if you don't require fresh data and have it persisted already, you can create a new object with `stale: true`.

-    ad = ActiveAd::Facebook::Ad.new(id: '123')
+    ad = ActiveAd::Facebook::Ad.new(stale: true, id: '123', name: 'Ad Name')

+To refresh the data.

+  ad.reload

 Save an ad.